The Railway Museum

 Time Out says

-Little ones will have a field day at the park next to the Kids Plaza, where they can test-drive several miniature trains along a 300m long track (¥200; numbered tickets will be handed out in front of the attraction from 10am).
-Those aged six and above, including adults, can go for the more immersive experience by taking on the various train simulators on the museum’s second floor, including the chance to ‘drive’ the famous Tohoku Shinkansen Hayabusa (¥500; numbered tickets are available from 10am in front of the attraction).
+Little ones will have a field day at the park next to the Kids Plaza, where they can test-drive several miniature driving trains along a 300m long track (¥210; participants selected via the Railway Museum Raffle app).
+Those aged six and above, including adults, can go for the more immersive experience by taking on the various train simulators on the museum’s second floor, including the chance to ‘drive’ the famous Tohoku Shinkansen Hayabusa (¥510; participants selected via the Railway Museum Raffle app).
 The simulator pods are perfect replicas of the respective trains’ original cockpits, plus the curved screen in front gives the ride an almost 3D feel.
 You can even don the classic white gloves just like an actual train driver.

 3-47 Onaricho, Omiya-ku